ccqgithub/pinia-di/README.md

   setup() {
     // 'app' is the injector name that help to debug useProvideStores([AppStore], 'app');
-    const appStore = useStore(AppStore);
+    // after useProvideStores, you can use useStore to get the provided stores const appStore = useStore(AppStore);
     cosnt otherStore = useStore(OtherStore);
     //...